mahmoud/sedimental/entries/statistics_for_software.md

 with non-statistical development.
 But sometimes, the situation calls for a more tailored approach.

-At various points at PayPal, we've worked with [q-digests][qdigest] and biased quantile estimators and plenty of other advanced algorithms for handling performance data.
+At various points at PayPal, we've worked with [q-digests][qdigest], biased quantile estimators, and plenty of other advanced algorithms for handling performance data.
 After a lot of experimentation, two approaches remain our go-tos, both of which are much simpler than one might presume.